Fiege/Micropython_MP3_Speaker/README.md

 https://github.com/mlupo/micropython-yx5300
 <BR><BR>
 The rest is straight forward I took check the level of brightness by taking the average of 10 measured values and if it is beyond the level defined in “lvlDark”  variable and a motion is detected it will play the next audio track if the device isn’t currently playing.
 If the player module is currently playing or not could be determined by checking the busy status on pin 16.<BR><BR>
-The variable “playVol” defines the volume level used for playback.<BR>
+The variable “playVol” defines the volume level used for playback. <BR><BR>
  I connected my ESP to my WiFi just to connect to it and check the status.
 For that I added the printout of the current action and status in the main loop.
-Just use WebRepl to connect to the device. <BR>
+Just use WebRepl to connect to the device. <BR><BR>
 I use the 1.12 branch of MicroPython.